vespa-engine/sample-apps/operations/multinode/README.md

 <img src="img/multinode-zk.svg" width="295" height="auto" />

-With config servier on node0 and node1 out, the ZooKeeper cluster quorum (the red part in the illustration) is broken - the clustercontrollers will not update the cluster state.
+With config server on node0 and node1 out, the ZooKeeper cluster quorum (the red part in the illustration) is broken - the clustercontrollers will not update the cluster state.
 This can be observed on node2's clustercontroller status page, where the current cluster state lags what node2's clustercontroller is observing